scrumpygeo/react-giphy/README.md

 ...flowing new props down to its children components who re-render it as well.

-# Part 2.
-Recurring Themes in React.
+# Recurring Themes in React.

 **Controlled Components**